-All students with more than 24 credits by August 2013 may choose to live in the Woods Apartments.
 Students may lease an apartment by contacting the Woods Office at (217) 464-8635.
-The Woods is a great option for those students who are wishing more space, more independence, and those looking to hone their “real world” skills in budgeting, cooking, etc. Cost for the Woods Apartments is very comparable in cost and many times less expensive than other campus housing options.
-Click here for a cost comparison sheet.
-Students with a GPA under 2.5 may be asked to meet with the Office of Residence Life in order to lease at the Woods.
+The Woods is a great at providing more space, more independence, and helping to have students hone their “real world” skills in budgeting, cooking, etc. Cost for the Woods Apartments is very comparable in cost and many times less expensive than other campus housing options.
+Click HERE for the 2014-2015 price comparison.
+Students with a GPA under 2.5 may be asked to meet with the Office of Residence Life before leasing at the Woods.

-A note to upcoming senior students: Students who are senior standing by matriculation and credits (students entering their 7th Millikin semester and who have accrued at least 88 credits by the end of the spring 2013 semester) are eligible for off-campus housing.
-Off-campus petitions are due by May 1, 2013 for consideration.
+A note to upcoming senior students: Students who are senior standing by matriculation and credits (students entering their 7th Millikin semester and who have accrued at least 88 credits by the end of the spring 2014 semester) are eligible for off-campus housing.
+Off-campus petitions are due by March 24, 2015 for consideration.
 Petitions are available beginning in February 2015.
 Please send an email to email@example.com to request your personal link sent to you.

 Incoming freshman live in the Residence Halls.
 As a new student, you are responsible for completing a housing application.
 Deadlines for housing applications are May 1st for the fall semester and December 1st for the spring semester.
 If you intend to live on campus for both semesters, you need file only one housing application prior to the fall term.
-A housing/advance tuition deposit of $150 must accompany all housing applications.
 The housing application is an on-line process.
-Once you are admitted as a student and submit your $150 deposit fee, you will receive an email with a link to the housing application.
+Once you are admitted as a student and submit your $150 deposit fee, you will receive an email with the link to the housing application.
 Housing applications usually go live in January.

 Housing Assignments are made on a first come, first served basis: based on deposit date, keeping in mind special needs and requests of applicants.
 We can never guarantee that a student will receive his/her first, second, or third choice of housing.
 Living-Learning Community Applications will be evaluated based on application quality.